noamyg/MailMan/README.md

 ### Prerequisites / Deployment
 If you wish to install this as a standalone server, [just contact me](mailto:admin@noamyg.com) for help.

 If you wish to make changes, you'll have to get [Python](https://www.python.org/) 3.6.4 or above installed.
-Once
-1.
+Then:
 1. Make sure to configure your organization's SMTP server in a config.xml file.
 You may use config.example.xml for reference.
 2. If you made changes to the code, you might want to edit app.spec.
 [See here](https://pythonhosted.org/PyInstaller/spec-files.html).
 3. No changes to the spec file needed?
 Good! just run "pyinstaller app.spec".